tensorflow/tensorflow/g3doc/Dialects/LLVM.md

 functions.
 Even though MLIR supports multi-result functions, LLVM IR dialect disallows them.

-The `call` instruction supports both direct and indirect calls.
+The `call` operation supports both direct and indirect calls.
 Direct calls require the `callee` attribute of function type to be present.
 Otherwise, the call is considered indirect and expects the function as its first argument.